Tech-at-DU/d3-tutorial/22-Custom-Shapes/readme.md

 The SVG `<path>` element draws a shape by plotting points.
 Formatting these points is not for the faint of heart!
 With carefully planning you can do this with code.
 This exercise provides an insight into what D3 is doing behind the scenes.

-The `<path>` element uses the `d` attribute to descripe the shape of the path.
+The `<path>` element uses the `d` attribute to describe the shape of the path.
 You can think of this as a string with a series of x and y points along with some other letters that describe how we draw the path.

 Try these examples in an HTML document.
 Make a new HTML document.